reynaldoriverajr/DSI_Premium_Prep/README.md

       #Let's you know that coding is working and you can continue to troubleshoot.
       #END

-# Python Variables and Logic
+# Python Variables and Logic.
     #declaring variables; variable naming syntax
     #logic operators
     #control flow
     #homework

-# Covering
+# Covering.
     #1. data types - some vocabulary will need to be memorized.
         #a. int
         #b. float